thesinghsec/HackingNotes101/Notes/Active Directory Attack Strategy.md

     - Etc
 - #### Think outside the box

+# Post-Compromise AD Enumeration
+- #### We have compromised a user.
+Now what?
+- #### There are few tools that offer quick and efficient enumeration
+     - Bloodhound
+     - Plumhound
+     - Ldapdomaindump
+     - PingCastle
+     - And whatever You like.

 # Post-Compromise Attack Strategy
 - #### We have an account, now what?
 - #### Search for quick wins: